 Developing the next generation of musicians goes beyond providing performance opportunities: in order to have the best chance at future success, musicians must understand what it means, in broad terms, to be a member of the music industry – beyond mastering their instrument.
 An understanding of the business of music – building a brand, marketing strategy, networking, manufacturing and licensing – is vital to a musician’s long-term viability, especially given today’s rapidly changing digital and online landscapes.

-Clinics run June 25 to 29, from 10:30 am to noon, at Heliconian Hall in Yorkville, and are led by industry veterans who bring a variety of experiences to the table.
+Clinics run June 24 to 28, from 10:30 am to noon, at Victoria University Chapel, and are led by industry veterans who bring a variety of experiences to the table.
 Clinics are free and open to public.

-Each afternoon from June 25 to 29, an eight-piece ensemble, made up of students recommended by the four main GTA post-secondary jazz programs (Humber, University of Toronto, York, Mohawk), will assemble from 1:30 to 3:00 pm in Heliconian Hall.
-Over the five days, they will rehearse jazz standards and original compositions, under the guidance of acclaimed bassist (and recent JUNO Award winner) Mike Downes.
-Rehearsals are closed to the public, and will prepare the ensemble for a performance on the OLG Stage on Hazelton Avenue on Sunday, July 1 at 5:15 pm.
+Each afternoon from June 24 to 28, an eight-piece ensemble, made up of students recommended by the four main GTA post-secondary jazz programs (Humber, University of Toronto, York, Mohawk), will assemble from 1:30 to 5:00 pm in Victoria University Chapel.
+Over the five days, they will rehearse jazz standards and original compositions, under the guidance of acclaimed JUNO-nominated pianist Nancy Walker.
+Rehearsals are closed to the public, and will prepare the ensemble for a performance on the TD Mainstage on Cumberland Street on Saturday, June 29 at 12 pm.

-The Jazz Musician Intensive is generously supported by Long & McQuade, the Ken Page Memorial Trust and The Asper Foundation.
+The 2019 Jazz Musician Intensive is generously supported by Long & McQuade Music Instruments and Victoria University.